NittanyLion/Grumps.jl/docs/src/example.md

     # there are longhand forms if you wish to set additional parameters
     # d = Data( e, s, v, ms, Ms; replicable = true )

-    # no need to set this unless you wish to save memory, will not exceed number
+    # no need to set this unless you wish to save memory (see memsave),
-    # of threads Julia is started with
+    # will not exceed number of threads Julia is started with
     # th = Grumps.GrumpsThreads( ; markets = 32 )

     # redundant unless you wish to save memory
     # o = Grumps.OptimizationOptions(; memsave = true, threads = th )

-    # redundant unless you wish to have standard errors on objects other than β,θ
+    # redundant unless you don't need standard errors on all coefficients
-    # seo = StandardErrorOptions(; δ = true )
+    # seo = StandardErrorOptions(; δ = false )

     # compute estimates using automatic starting values
     sol = grumps!( e, d )